Kenneth Gainwell Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Matchup vs. Washington

-- In his one career matchup against the Football Team, Gainwell put up zero rushing yards, 13.5 fewer yards than his over/under in Sunday's game.
+- Gainwell's zero rushing yards in his one career matchup against the Football Team are 13.5 fewer yards than his over/under in Sunday's game.

-- Gainwell did not have a touchdown run in that outing against the Football Team.

-- The Football Team have the NFL's eighth-ranked defense against the run, allowing 104.2 yards per game.
+- This year the Football Team have given up 12 rushing TDs.
+They are ranked seventh in the NFL in that category.

 Recent Performances